Eksig 2023 - Register on Conftool

 Proceedings

-Papers selected for presentation at the conference will be published in the conference proceedings: an abstract booklet with an online publication of the full papers, the preferred format of the DRS.
+Papers selected for presentation at the conference are published in the conference proceedings: an abstract booklet with an online publication of the full papers, the preferred format of the DRS.
 As in past years, the organisers will collaborate with an appropriate journal to publish selected papers from the conference as a special issue.